 In the public service, some women have achieved seniority and are able to influence government policies and programs.
-Statistics show that of all the major formal work sectors (national and state government, private sector and civil society), it is civil society where women actually earn more on average than men.
+Statistics show that of all the major formal work sectors (national and state government,

 Figure 1.
 Women in Political Leadership Positions in FSM States, 2020 Data (Source: VNR Report, 2020)